All | Blog | Videos | Webinars |

 It will give permission only for a person to board a plane for travel here.
 Its introduction will be aimed at strengthening the control and compliance of the UK’s borders.

-Who will need one?
+Who will need Electronic Travel Authorisation?

-Non-British and non-Irish citizens who are visa-exempt – and so do not need a visa to visit the UK – will need to get ETA before visiting the country.
+Non-British and non-Irish citizens who are visa-exempt, and so do not need a visa to visit the UK, will need to get ETA before visiting the country.
 Example countries include the EU, EEA and the United States.
 Those who have already acquired a visa before travelling to the UK will not need an ETA.

 How to apply for an ETA